 Traveling a scenic old road is indeed its own reward but keeping track of which ones you’ve traveled is kind of fun, too.
 In most cases that’s pretty easy.
 Very easy, in fact, if you start at one end or the other.
 If you don’t make it all the way, just remember where you left the road and pick it up there next time.
 Starting your first drive in the middle complicates that just a bit as do alternate alignments but even piecemeal drives and multiple alignments seem rather simple when compared to the web that is the Dixie Highway.

 The original idea may have been to connect Chicago and Miami but not much more than a month after the Dixie Highway Association’s first meeting, the route was split at Indianapolis and approval of a route connecting Detroit, Michigan, with Dayton, Ohio, soon followed.
 The “highway” had two mainlines essentially from the very beginning.
 Routes connecting the two mainlines also existed from the get go and more were added over time along with loop routes to pass though or attract traffic from cities not otherwise on the Dixie.
-Robert V Droz, whose excellent US Highways site I reference a lot and praise as much as I can, identifies ten connectors and four loops.
+Robert V Droz, whose excellent US Highways site I reference a lot and praise as much as I can, identifies ten connectors, four loops, and a bypass.
 By my count, the 1923 Dixie Highway Association map on the right (which I originally obtained from the Droz site but which appears elsewhere on the web including Wikipedia) shows just seven connectors and two loops.

 This discrepancy somehow escaped me when I decided to use the map for score keeping.
 It slapped me in the face when I started planning my most recent road trip.
 That trip was to visit an uncle in Lake Alfred, Florida, and DeLorme identified a road a few hundred yards from his driveway as Old Dixie Highway.
 This was clearly part of the Tampa – Saint Petersburg Loop described by Droz but was just as clearly not shown on the 1923 map.
 That didn’t affect my trip taking but would affect my score keeping.